uterzic/movierewinder_symfony/README.md

 ## Prerequisites
-Symfony CLI is needed in order to successfuly prepare and start the project.
+`Symfony CLI` is needed in order to successfuly prepare and start the project.
 It can be downloaded from Symfony's official website **https://symfony.com/download**

-Composer package manager is required to download required packages for MovieRewinder.
+`Composer` package manager is required to download required packages for MovieRewinder.
 You can find out more about composer instalation on https://getcomposer.org/

-Like composer, NPM is required so the node packages can be downloaded and properly installed.
+Like composer, `npm` is required so the node packages can be downloaded and properly installed.
 Find out about installing npm on https://www.npmjs.com/package/npm

-Installed MySQL on your machine is required.
+Installed `MySQL` on your machine is required.
 You can use tools like MAMP for Mac or XAMPP for Windows.

 ## Setting up project on Mac
 1. Download project from releases or clone it using git.